paranlee/nodejs-server-push-metronome/README.md

 run on

-` localhost:8080`
+` 0.0.0.0:8080`

-check your ip
+check your ip and enter web browser using smart phone.

 ` hostname -I`

-enter with band members site. then have a lot of fun.
+ensemble with members then have a lot of fun.

 I executed this node server on termux android application.